 The Advocacy and Organizational Development program prepares students to master the skills to advocate for and support organizations and communities through informed research and theory.
 Become a leader in advocacy, community engagement and organizational development.
 This interdisciplinary program will equip students with the theory and practice to lead and advocate for change in a variety of settings.
 Students will focus on the following areas:

 - Community development and social change;

 Theories on advocacy, communication, conflict resolution, organizational dynamics and community engagement can be immediately applied in non-profit and for-profit settings.
 Classroom instruction and assignments draw on students’ experience along with training in conceptual, theoretical and methodological applications.

-Benjamin Torsney, assistant professor of instruction, is the associate program coordinator of the Advocacy and Organizational Development program.
+Shanta Hattikudur, associate professor of instruction, is the program coordinator of the Advocacy and Organizational Development program.